 - introducing the requirement to provide a statement of irretrievable breakdown, instead of the requirement to provide evidence of a ‘fact’

-- continuing with a two-stage legal process, currently referred to as decree nisi and decree absolute
+- continuing with a two-stage legal process, referred to as decree nisi and decree absolute, and now referred to as conditional and final order

 - allowing joint as well as sole applications for divorce